-A signature stamp should never be used.
-In fact, it is strongly recommended that signature stamps should be destroyed.
+A signature stamp shall never be used on checks.
+In fact, it is strongly recommended that signature stamps be destroyed.
 This way, all cash outflow is properly reviewed and authorized.
-Should a signature stamp be used for correspondence, it should be kept locked up in the pastor's possession and used only by him.
+Shall a signature stamp be used for correspondence, it shall be kept locked up in the pastor's possession and used only by him.